Swiss to impose tougher capital requirements on UBS, Credit Suisse

-ZURICH The Swiss government said on Wednesday it would lay out tougher capital requirements for UBS UBSG.VX and Credit Suisse CSGN.VX by the year-end, which are designed to protect the banks against future crises.
+ZURICH The Swiss government said on Wednesday it would lay out tougher capital requirements for UBS UBSG.VX and Credit Suisse CSGN.VX by the year-end, in order to protect them against future crises.

 Switzerland has been at the forefront of efforts by policymakers and regulators to ensure banks do not become so big and interconnected with the international financial system that they would need rescuing with taxpayer cash if they run into trouble.